 The Food and Drug Administration’s rules require sunscreens to keep their original strength that long, says the Mayo Clinic website.

 Using sunscreen products more than 3 years old can mean the effectiveness is compromised.
-In which case, why bother using sunscreen at all.
+In which case, why bother using sunscreen at all?
 Another caution to keep in mind is to keep plastic bottles out of the sun.
 Adds Mayo:

 “Place sunscreen containers in the shade or wrap them in a towel.
 Discard sunscreen that has any obvious changes in color or consistency.”

 11. Tough-enough bathroom tissue

 The cheapest toilet paper is no bargain, Consumer Reports found.
 Low-end products are neither soft nor strong, the experts said.

 As with other purchase decisions, though, you don’t have to pay top dollar to get a good product.
-Make your decision by comparing price-per-square foot and getting a midgrade paper.
+Make your decision by comparing price per square foot and getting a midgrade paper.
 Bear in mind that you’ll probably need fewer sheets if you buy a stronger multiple-ply product.

 Coupons and sales help keep costs down.
 To tell if a big, multi-roll package is worth it, just whip out your phone’s calculator and compare the price-per-roll for big bundles versus regular-sized packages.